Find Schools

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-There were about 138,200 jobs for Librarian in 2016 (in the United States).
+In 2016, there was an estimated number of 138,200 jobs in the United States for Librarian.
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 12,400 new jobs for Librarian by 2026.
 There will be an estimated 14,500 positions for Librarian per year.

 undefined